MicrosoftDocs/learn/learn-pr/azure/deploy-java-azure-pipeline-terraform/includes/4-exercise.md

 - On GitHub, navigate to the main page of the repository.

-- Above the file list, click Use this template.
+- Above the file list, select "Use this template".

 ![Github template.](../media/4-template.png)